openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 ======================================
-Dell EMC PowerMax iSCSI and FC drivers
+Dell PowerMax iSCSI and FC drivers
 ======================================

-The Dell EMC PowerMax drivers, ``PowerMaxISCSIDriver`` and ``PowerMaxFCDriver``, support the use of Dell EMC PowerMax and VMAX storage arrays with the Cinder Block Storage project.
+The Dell PowerMax drivers, ``PowerMaxISCSIDriver`` and ``PowerMaxFCDriver``, support the use of Dell PowerMax and VMAX storage arrays with the Cinder Block Storage project.
 They both provide equivalent functions and differ only in support for their respective host attachment methods.